yasminsarkhosh/machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md

 * Annotated 23 papers with cancer in their title in Excel
 * Managed to somewhat write a code that somewhat splits PDFs into separate research papers
   - Some minor errors in the splitting, however all volumes are now seperated into 730 research papers
 * Wrote Théo a mail asking for help.
-We will meet this week.
+We will meet thursday this week
+* Succesfully installed PDF annotator

 ### What did you struggle with?
 * Managed to somewhat write a code that somewhat splits PDFs into separate research papers